How SPNT Works

 Decision Intelligence Layer.Reads the substrate and produces written analysis.
 Five structured reasoning outputs (Operational Digest, Prioritization Output, Consequence Analysis, Remediation Sequence, Confidence Assessment) plus an autonomous research engine that investigates concerning patterns on its own.
 Every claim cites the substrate records it's based on.

-The four modules
+The ten modules

-Detection (ODBRANA).
+Detection (Odbrana).
 Continuous scanning of web applications, APIs, infrastructure, and cloud assets.
 Every finding carries an evidence chain — an immutable record of exactly what was observed to prove the issue exists.

-Hardening (POSTAVA).
+Hardening (Postava).
 Automated hardening for Linux hosts: firewall, SSH, kernel parameters, and intrusion detection.
 Applied once, then a drift agent monitors every parameter forever.
 Any deviation becomes a signal across the platform.

-Offense Verification (NAPAD).
+Offense Verification (Napad).
 Controlled exploit verification.
 Proves which vulnerabilities in your environment are actually exploitable today, in your network topology, with your service configuration.
 Bounded by explicit caps and fully auditable.

 Deployment